Oil on canvas

 1180 x 870mm

-In 1963, Mrkusich moved into symmetrical formats and began to make extensive use of the squared circle or mandala, a symbol of wholeness.
-Mrkusich’s concern is the achievement of harmony between diverse elemental forces.
-In this highly coloured work, he has put aside the predominantly dark colours of the series to produce a glowingly radiant work whose title makes explicit reference to the painting’s elemental and colouristic intentions.
+In 1963, he moved into symmetrical formats and began to make extensive use of the squared circle or mandala, a symbol of wholeness.
+His concern was the achievement of harmony between diverse elemental forces.
+In this brightly coloured work, he has set aside the predominantly dark colours of the series to produce a glowingly radiant work, the title of which makes explicit reference to the painting’s elemental and colouristic intentions.